wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 deployment complex and adds a significant burden on open source developers of the entire tool stack (from build backends to installers, not forgetting the package maintainers).

+### ABI (Application Binary Interface) compatibility

+Some Python packages with extension modules are built against the Application Binary Interfaces (ABI) of another package and must be used with a compatible version of that package at runtime.
+Traditional Python dependency specifications are insufficient for this use case: for these packages the source tree is compatible with a wide range of versions of the dependency, and the compatibility is narrowed during build.
+Due to the lack of wheel-specific dependencies, this is currently not expressible.

+**Example:** vLLM can be built for multiple versions of PyTorch, but once built, it must be used with the exact PyTorch ABI it was compiled against.
+This requirement cannot be expressed with standard dependencies like `pip install pytorch==2.8.0 vllm`, forcing projects to distribute source distributions instead of pre-built wheels.

 ### Motivation summary

 As highlighted in the previous section, the current Python packaging system cannot adequately serve the needs of modern